Lucetia/piracy/old/README.md

 -   [uds - Unlimited Google Drive Storage by splitting binary files into base64](http://github.com/stewartmcgown/uds) - Open source utility to split your files into babse64 parts which are small enough to be uploaded to Google Doc's.
 -   [Uppy](https://github.com/transloadit/uppy)- JavaScript file uploader that integrates seamlessly with any application.

-# Anti-Virus alternatives

--   [FireJail](http://firejail.wordpress.com/download-2/) - Firejail is a SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.
--   [FlatPak](http://flatpak.org/getting) - Standalone apps for Linux are here!
--   [KVM](http://www.linux-kvm.org/page/Main_Page) - KVM (for Kernel-based Virtual Machine) is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V).
--   [Sandboxie](http://www.sandboxie.com/) - Install and run programs in a virtual sandbox (software based) environment without writing to the hard drive itself.
--   [Virtualbox](http://www.virtualbox.org/wiki/Downloads) - VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
--   [VMWare](https://www.vmware.com/en.html) - (paid) - Closed source, but maybe the most reliable and used program for creating/booting up a virtual machine.

 # Reverse Engineering Tools

 -   [Capstone](http://www.capstone-engine.org/) - Lightweight multi-platform, multi-architecture disassembly framework.